 Top Tips for applying decking oils and stains

 - Always, stir the contents of the tin thoroughly, at least for a couple of minutes before applying.
-This ensures that colour pigments and other important compounds of the formulation are well distributed and not concentrated at the bottom of the tin.
+This ensures that colour pigments and other important ingredients of the product are well distributed and not concentrated at the bottom of the tin.

-- Always do a test patch and allow the decking oil or stain to fully dry before starting the main project.
+- Always do a test patch and allow the decking oil or stain to fully dry before starting any project.
 This provides an opportunity for you to see how the product will look when dry.
 Does it meet your expectations?

-- Look out for end of season offers.
-Decking oils and decking stains can be had at a discount towards the end of the summer season, meaning that you can stock up for the next year and make a saving in the process.
+- Look out for special and end of season offers.
+Decking oils and decking stains can be had at a discount towards the end of the summer season, meaning that you can stock up for the next year and make a saving in the process

 Need help with your decking finish?

 Unsure about which decking product to use on your garden decking?